ewalldo/Packages-Project/Assets/GridSystem/Documentation/README.md

 - 1.1.0: Add support for hex grids
 - 1.1.1: Ensure package functionality in Unity version 6000.3.9f1
 - 1.1.2: Add new sample scene to showcase hex grids
-- 1.1.3: Add new methods and improve code readability/maintainability for 2D Grids
+- 1.1.3: Add new methods and improve code readability/maintainability for 2D and Hex Grids

 ## 3 - Features <a name="features"/>
 - Use of generics allowing the instantiation of any type of grid.